 Anvil vs. wind

-As the anvil is forming, it is under the influence of upper-level winds.
-Typically as you go higher in the troposphere, winds increase.
+As the anvil forms, it is under the influence of upper-level winds.
+Typically, as you go higher in the troposphere, winds increase.
 Under stable conditions with high pressure, winds in the upper part of the troposphere can be very weak, below 10 km/h.

-However, under more unstable conditions when a jetstream may be present aloft, wind speeds can exceed 200-250 km/h.
+However, under more unstable conditions, wind speeds can exceed 200-250 km/h when a jetstream may be present aloft.
 The strength of upper-level winds strongly influences the form of the anvil.
 We take a look at how.

 Little or no wind shear & upper level winds

 In an unstable environment with little or no wind shear, the updraft will move vertically and spread evenly (radially) as it hits the equilibrium level.

 Cumulonimbus capillatus incus over the plains of eastern Croatia.
 Virtually no wind shear: the updraft is vertical, no tilt.
 The anvil is spreading virtually evenly in all directions.
 Note another anvil in the distance to the lower right.
 Photo: Anton Papić.